daved01/ragcore/README.md

   <img src="https://github.com/daved01/ragcore/actions/workflows/code-check-main.yml/badge.svg" alt="GitHub CI">
 </p>

-A Retrieval Augmented Generation library with a CLI interface.
+A Retrieval-Augmented Generation library with a CLI interface.
 Build RAG applications with just a few commands and a configuration file.

 For more details see the [documentation](https://daved01.github.io/ragcore/).